 They should serve as guideposts or examples of top behaviors in selling.
-But too many salespeople believe the way to success lies in copying others.
+Too many salespeople believe the way to success lies in copying others.
 This is nonsense.
 Outstanding business leaders today are individualists to a person.
 They reached their positions because they were not simply faces in the crowd.
 They stand out from a crowd.
 Do they strike you as being a reproduction of someone else?

 Be A Leader

 Who but a leader could have developed the idea of a fast food hamburger chain, thereby creating a new multi-billion dollar market all over the world?
 Credit this one to Ray Krock, of McDonalds.
-Also there was Steve Jobs and Steve Wozniak, developing an easy to use computer, revolutionizing computing today.
+Also, there was Steve Jobs and Steve Wozniak, developing an easy to use computer, revolutionizing computing today.
 Krock was a milkshake machine salesman and Jobs and Woz sold illegal telephone “blue boxes.”

 Every great idea was produced by leaders.
 This is especially true of selling.

 A number of salespeople are too content and move in well-worn paths.
 They are full-time followers instead of the leaders they should be.
 They use methods that were old 10 years ago.
 For example, they tell the buyer that something is no problem knowing full well it is, or worse, knock the competition.
 Their presentations are taken from a book rather than developed on the basis of trial and observation.